The new 'Horsemen of the Nasdaq' - how long will they ride?

-NEW YORK (Reuters) - Will the tech leaders of today be the has-beens of tomorrow?
+NEW YORK, March 5 (Reuters) - Will the tech leaders of today be the has-beens of tomorrow?

 Apple, Google, Facebook and Amazon hold dominant positions in the tech sector and have been among the biggest engines driving the Nasdaq above the 5,000 mark this week for the first time since 2000.
 But analysts are far from confident that they will maintain their perch in the tech stratosphere.